briandconnelly/nicheconstruct/paper/03_methods.md

 Each individual survives this bottleneck with probability $\sigma_{i}$.
 Starting from this initial state, simulations then proceed for $T$ cycles, where each discrete cycle consists of subpopulation growth, mutation, migration, and dilution.
 Dilution reduces each subpopulation to support growth in the next cycle.
-Each individual remains after dilution with probability $\sigma_{d}$, regardless of its genotype.
+Each individual survives dilution with probability $\sigma_{d}$, regardless of its genotype.
-Dilution remained the same for each of the simulations described, however we further explore its effects in the Supplementary Material.
+Dilution remains the same for each of the simulations described, however we further explore its effects in the Supplementary Material.

 ## Simulation Source Code and Software Dependencies